MicrosoftDocs/well-architected/well-architected/azure-virtual-desktop/networking.md

 For general information about protecting assets by placing controls on network traffic, see [Network security](/azure/well-architected/security/design-network).

-##### Assessment question

-What measures have you implemented to improve network security?

 ##### Recommendations

 - Understand the configurations that are needed to use Azure Firewall in your deployment.
 For more information, see [Use Azure Firewall to protect Azure Virtual Desktop deployments](/azure/firewall/protect-azure-virtual-desktop).
 - Create network security groups and application security groups to segment your Azure Virtual Desktop traffic.
 This practice helps you isolate your subnets by controlling their traffic flows.
 - Use [service tags](/azure/virtual-network/service-tags-overview) instead of specific IP addresses for Azure services.
 Because addresses change, this approach minimizes the complexity of frequently updating network security rules.
 - Familiarize yourself with the [required URLs for Azure Virtual Desktop](/azure/virtual-desktop/safe-url-list).
-- If you use forced tunneling to route traffic to a firewall or network virtual appliance (NVA), use a route table to allow Azure Virtual Desktop traffic to bypass the forced tunneling rule.
+- Use a route table to allow Azure Virtual Desktop traffic to bypass any forced tunneling rules that you use to route traffic to a firewall or network virtual appliance (NVA).
 Otherwise, forced tunneling can affect the performance and reliability of your clients' connectivity.
 - Use private endpoints to help protect platform as a service (PaaS) solutions like Azure Files and Azure Key Vault.
 But consider the cost of using private endpoints.
 - Adjust the configuration options for Azure Private Link.
 When you use this service with Azure Virtual Desktop, you can disable the public endpoints for Azure Virtual Desktop control plane components and use private endpoints to avoid using public IP addresses.
-- If you use Active Directory Domain Services (AD DS), implement strict firewall policies.
+- Implement strict firewall policies if you use Active Directory Domain Services (AD DS).
 Base those policies on the traffic that's required across your domain.
 - Consider using Azure Firewall or NVA web filtering to help protect your end users' access to the internet from Azure Virtual Desktop session hosts.

 ## Private endpoints (Private Link)